(Last updated: May 16, 2022)

 Charities may choose to offer Funds to which donors can direct their gifts.
 If no Funds have been created, donations will be made to the charity’s General fund.

-On occasion, a charity will remove a Fund from their charity Profile on CanadaHelps or through their Customizable Donation Forms after a donation has been made but before the money has been disbursed to the charity; an example of when this might happen is in the case of a gift of Securities, which can take longer to process than gifts of cash, or for recurring donations where a charity’s needs may change over time and after the original gift was scheduled.
+On occasion, a charity will remove a Fund from their charity Profile on CanadaHelps or through their Customizable Donation Forms after a donation has been made but before the money has been disbursed to the charity; an example of when this might happen is in the case of a gift of Securities or Cryptocurrencies, which can take longer to process than gifts of cash, or for recurring donations where a charity’s needs may change over time and after the original gift was scheduled.
 If the charity removes a fund, CanadaHelps will redirect the donation to the charity’s General or default fund.

 Gifts made through CanadaHelps are unrestricted; If a charity cannot use the gift for the purposes identified in the Fund, or if the Fund is deleted by the charity after the donation has been created, the donation will be used at the discretion of the recipient charity where it is deemed to be needed most.

 CanadaHelps follows CRA guidelines for donation refunds and does not perform refunds of donations except under extenuating circumstances that are deemed appropriate at the discretion of the President & CEO.

 These exceptions and circumstances may include, but are not limited to: